 Google’s mission: Organize the world's information and make it universally accessible and useful.

-Our next submission deadline is April 15, 2015.
-We will post the link to the application form by April 3, 2015.
-Please carefully review all the instructions below, including our FAQs and proposal advice before applying.
+Our next submission deadline is October 15th, 2016.
+We will post a submission link by October 1, 2016.
+Please carefully review all the instructions below, including our FAQs and proposal advice.

 What are Google Research Awards?